Skip to main content

 • Adidas Superstar

-I got the Converse for about $40 and the Adidas for $20.
-Making them inexpensive and well worth the value.
+I managed to snag the Converse All Stars for about $40 and the Adidas Superstar for just $20.
+Both are inexpensive options that provide excellent value.

 Sleek vs. Chunky

-Usually takes me about 30 seconds to get ready with the Converse while its barely 5 seconds with the Adidas.
-This often means I opt for the Adidas when I'm in a rush.
+It usually takes me about 30 seconds to get ready with the Converse, while I can slip into the Adidas in just 5 seconds.

 Comments